acode/FunctionScript/README.md

 is available with this package, simply clone it and run `npm test` or look at the `/tests` folder for more information.

-The current FunctionScript specification is used in production by the FaaS provider [Standard Library](https://stdlib.com), and is available for local use with the [Standard Library CLI Package](https://github.com/stdlib/lib) which relies on this repository as a dependency.
+The FunctionScript specification is used as the platform specification for [Standard Library](https://stdlib.com), and is available for local use with the [Standard Library CLI Package](https://github.com/stdlib/lib) which relies on this repository as a dependency.